Repair and Restoration Services

 This machine vends a roll of mints for each nickel played, it was a way to get around the gambling laws of some states because you

-"gambling device" (that's what the manufacturer claimed, most law enforcement
+"got something for your money" so it wasn't a "gambling device" (that's what the manufacturer claimed, most law enforcement

 officials didn't agree...).
 This slot machine also tells your fortune by lining up words of a complete sentence across the three reels.